drupaltools/drupaltools.github.io/README.md

 <img src="img/logo.png" align="right" alt="Drupaltools logo">

 ## About

-[drupaltools.github.io](https://drupaltools.github.io/), a list of open-source tools used for Drupal development and other Drupal related tasks.
+Project [drupaltools.github.io](https://drupaltools.github.io/), a list of open-source tools used for Drupal development and other Drupal related tasks.

 Initially based on the this [Google Sheets](https://docs.google.com/spreadsheets/d/1EWmxQMMekc0fMoMl16HyLt0i8yCRBT5wAVuy66Bi4kI) which is now deprecated!

 ## Contributing
 Missing a tool here?
 Just fork the repo and add your tool as a `<name>.yml` in the `_data/projects` folder.

 Make sure to follow the following rules: